Siege of Havana: Siege

-Although Prado had received information of the presence of English ships two days before its arrival from a frigate that had escaped from the port of Matanzas, he did not believe that major warships could navigate the Old Bahama Channel.
+Although Prado had received information of the presence of British ships two days before its arrival from a frigate that had escaped from the port of Matanzas, he did not believe that major warships could navigate the Old Bahama Channel.
 Prado and Admiral Hevia, surprised by the size of the attacking force, adopted a delaying defensive strategy.
 Prado wrote to the French in Saint-Domingue and to Spain for relief forces to be sent.
 He also requested reinforcements from Santiago de Cuba, which had the second strongest military force on the island, and although two relief forces set out from the Oriente Province in July, both were delayed by food shortages and high levels of sickness.
 One turned back and the other was still one day's march from Havana when the city surrendered.
 Besides hope of a relief force, Prado and the Havana garrison had several advantages.
 Firstly, the hurricane season would begin in late August, putting the British fleet in danger: the wet weather starting earlier in that month would probably also initiate an outbreak of yellow fever among the besiegers.
 Secondly, despite some losses from tropical diseases Prado had 1,500 Spanish regular soldiers and some 2,300 colonial militiamen, as well as sailors from the fleet.

 There were initially 12 Spanish ships of the line in the harbour, besides two others newly constructed but not manned, and also several smaller warships and around 100 merchant ships.
 The presence of so many merchant ships dissuaded the council from ordering the Spanish fleet to disrupt the British landings, which was also in accordance with the instructions that Admiral Hevia had received when he left Spain to protect Cuba's commerce The fleet's gunners and marines were sent to garrison the fortresses of Morro and Punta which were placed under the command of naval officers.
 Most of the shot and powder of the fleet as well as its best guns were also transferred to these two fortresses.
 Meanwhile, regular troops were assigned to the defence of the city.
 Prado also ordered all women, children and the old and infirm to leave the city, leaving only men able to bear arms.

 The channel entrance was immediately closed with the boom chain.
 Additionally, three ships of the line (Asia (64), Europa (64) and Neptuno (74)) were selected on account of their poor condition and sunk behind the boom chain.
-Although this made the remaining Spanish warships unable to leave the harbour, they were clearly outnumbered by the English fleet, and this move made the sailors available to defend the city.
+Although this made the remaining Spanish warships unable to leave the harbour, they were clearly outnumbered by the British fleet, and this move made the sailors available to defend the city.
 Realising the importance of the Morro, the Spanish commanders gave it top priority.